jermeewinn/Hexagon-Render-Test/README.md

 ![Hexagon Text](src/assets/Hexagon-Text-Example.png)

-**Consider the hexagon on the right.** Text within the Hexagon isn't rendered past the polygonal borders.
+**Consider the hexagon on the right.</br>**
+Text within the Hexagon isn't rendered past the polygonal borders.
 I have tried using flex to center multiple lines of text, but no joy.
 If you have any feedback on how to do this more efficiently than the next method I'm about to show, please feel free to let me know.
 For reference, the code to render the right hexagon can be found here:

         <Hexagon
                 className='hexagon-styled'